 Growing, packing and delivering your food puts us in a unique position to use as little packaging as possible.
-From using 82% less plastic than supermarkets, to reusing our veg boxes up to 10 times, we’re constantly working to minimise waste.
-By December 2020, our fruit and veg will be 100% plastic free.
+From sending lots of produce loose, to reusing our iconic veg boxes up to 10 times, we’re constantly working to minimise waste.
+Our fruit and veg packaging is now home compostable, where packaging is needed at all

 Here’s what we use, why we use it, and what you can do to make sure it’s disposed of responsibly.